Revathi-Santhanam/ECommerceWithDB/README.md

-# E-COMMERCE APPLICATION USING JAVA
+# E-COMMERCE APPLICATION USING JAVA AND My SQL

 This project is developed using JAVA V-17.0.8 and My SQL.